gerson434/Project-Api-Colombia/README.md

 `expo android`

-1. You should now see the Project-Gers-yake app running in the simulator or on your device.
+1. You should now see the Project-Api-Colombia app running in the simulator or on your device.

 ## Conclusion
 ----------

-Congratulations, you have successfully installed Project-Gers-yake on your machine using Expo!
+Congratulations, you have successfully installed Project-Api-Colombia on your machine using Expo!
 You can now start developing new features and making improvements to the app.

 # React Native Colombia Info App
 ==============================